Quality Engineer

 £45 overtime rate

 Currently seeking a detail oriented First Article Inspector / Quality Engineer to support an as-needed project in Birmingham.
-Support will be on an as-needed basis, likely to be approx 1 day per week moving forward.
+Support will be on an as-needed basis, likely to be a 1 day per week / per fortnight moving forward.
 The focus of the role is the accurate validation of Supplier FAI submissions, in line with the requirements of AS9102 and customer FAI standard.

 Responsibilities: